Matthew White (journalist): Career

-He currently works in radio hosting his own show Mornings with Matt White Show on the Sports Entertainment Network (SEN), and previously he worked at Network 10, where he returned to in 2014.
+White worked at Network 10, where he returned to in 2014.
 He has previously been Network 10's Head of Sport and host of the motorsports panel show RPM.

-Prior to his association with Network Ten, he worked at the Seven Network for a decade, where he was a host and commentator for various Seven Sport events, presented sport on Seven News Sydney, and presented current affairs program Today Tonight between 2008 and 2012.
+Prior to his association with Network 10, he worked at the Seven Network for a decade, where he was a host and commentator for various Seven Sport events, presented sport on Seven News Sydney, and presented current affairs program Today Tonight between 2008 and 2012.

-Prior to joining Seven in mid-2004, he was originally at Network Network 10, where he was a host on the original Sports Tonight and was involved in the Australian Grand Prix, V8 Supercars, and Melbourne Cup coverage for the network.
+Prior to joining Seven in mid-2004, he was originally at Network 10, where he was a host on the original Sports Tonight and was involved in the Australian Grand Prix, V8 Supercars and Melbourne Cup coverage for the network.

 Early journalism

-White began his journalism career at a local newspaper in Manly before moving to radio and joining Newcastle's NEWFM to present breakfast news.
+White began his journalism career at a local newspaper in Manly before moving to radio and joining Newcastle's New FM to present breakfast news.
 He moved to television in 1992 when he became weekend sports presenter for NBN News. and then had a stint at radio Triple M.

-White joined Network Ten as a sport reporter.
+White joined Network 10 as a sport reporter.
 He became weekend host of the network’s flagship sports program Sports Tonight in 1993.
 During his time at Ten, White covered sports including Supercars, Big Bash League, Formula One, the Spring Racing Carnival and the AFL.
 He was a commentator for the Supercars in 2002 and 2003.
-He left Sports Tonight and Network Ten in mid-2004.
+He left Sports Tonight and Network 10 in mid-2004.

 Move to Seven Sport

 White joined the Seven Network in mid-2004 and became a major presenter in the Seven Sport stable.
-White was involved in the network’s Athens 2004 Olympics coverage, their Australian Open coverage, and was host of Seven’s (now-defunct) flagship sports program, Sportsworld.
-He also hosted evening events from Seven's main studio during the Beijing 2008 Olympics.
+White was involved in the network’s 2004 Summer Olympics coverage, their Australian Open coverage, and was host of Seven’s (now-defunct) flagship sports program, Sportsworld.
+He also hosted evening events from Seven's main studio during the 2008 Summer Olympics.

 Following Seven attaining the Supercars rights in 2007, he hosted and commentated their coverage alongside Neil Crompton, Mark Skaife, Mark Larkham and Mark Beretta until mid-2014.